 Safety First - Think Twice!

-MARCH SAFETY: PREVENTING FALLS
+PREVENTING FALLS

 Falls are a major cause of injury and even death, especially in older adults.
 (Kurt Vonnegut and George Burns both died from head injuries after a fall.)
 Injuries can range from simple sprains and lacerations to wrist and shoulder fractures to severe injuries such as hip fractures, neck fractures and intracranial bleeding.